 Amnesia: Machine for pigs

 This is the second game in the surreal Amnesia universe and whilst it’s not as good as The Dark Decent, the bar was set so high that it would have been tough to beat it.
-The machine for pigs however is still as scary as hell and will have you on the edge of hour seat and physically moving you body to look round corners.
-The story is set on New Years Eve in 1899 and you wake from months of illness and fever to find yourself in your abandoned home.
+The machine for pigs, however, is still as scary as hell and will have you on the edge of hour seat and physically moving you body to look around corners.
+The story is set on New Year’s Eve in 1899 and you wake from months of illness and fever to find yourself in your abandoned home.
 You must seek out your two children and piece together what has happened over the previous months.

 Metro: Last Light

 Based in the dark universe of Metro 2033, the story takes place one year after the events of 2033 where Artyom called a missile strike on the Dark Ones.
 This time around we met a Dark One child whom you must protect throughout this eerie game full of spooky houses and dark corners.

 People don’t usually associate the Nintendo DS with survival horror but Dementium 2 delivers on all the jumps and frights of its console counterparts.
 After surviving your nightmares in the initial game you wake 5 weeks later in the dirty abandoned Bright Dawn Treatment Centre only to discover that your nightmares have followed you.